-The construction is epoxy-fiberglass-plywood a second-generation stitch and glue system fast efficient and building. method combines the ease of stitch and glue epoxy) with the strength, lightweight, longevity and maintenance of a high-tech composite hull.
-The hull fiberglass sandwich with a plywood core. assembles the hull as a plywood boat first, then build and inside fiberglass skins to produce a strong hull without all the time-consuming woodwork with plywood on frame.
+The construction is epoxy-fiberglass-plywood composite, a second-generation stitch and glue system designed for efficient and fast building.
+This building method combines the ease of stitch and glue (plywood-epoxy) with the strength, lightweight, longevity and low maintenance of a high-tech composite hull.
+The hull material is a fiberglass sandwich with a plywood core.
+The builder assembles the hull as a plywood boat first, then build the outside and inside fiberglass skins to produce a strong composite hull without all the time-consuming woodwork associated with plywood on frame.
 We specify high performance directional glass and epoxy.
 While that type of fiberglass cost a little bit more, we save on resin and weight and the final material cost is lower.
-The bottom panels are more than 3/8" thick: thicker and stronger than the typical production fiberglass boat in that size.
+The bottom panels thickness varies from minimum 3/8" to almost 1" along the framing: thicker and stronger than the typical production fiberglass boat in that size.
 The internal framing is characteristic of a fiberglass or composite boat: a monocoque structure made of interlocking bulkheads and stringers, tabbed to the hull and fiberglass chines and keel.
 The hull is assembled upside down on a simple jig.
 Our jig system is very uncomplicated, self-aligning and economical since we use the internal framing of the hull as molds.
 Our jig does not require all the precautions, alignments or even a perfectly flat floor that are a must for traditional boat building.